 INSERT INTO sqlmessenger_intf

-The workflow of the external interface function of SQLMessenger is as follows:
+The workflow of SQLMessenger’s External Interface function is as follows:

-1) If the external interface function is enabled, the system will periodically read unprocessed requests (with the state field value of "A") from the interface table (sqlmessenger_intf) and update the "state" field of the requests to "D" (processing).
+If the External Interface is enabled, the system periodically reads unprocessed requests (state = 'A') from the interface table (sqlmessenger_intf) and updates their state to 'D' (processing).

-2) The system performs corresponding actions based on the type of interface request (determined by the "oper_type" field), such as sending emails or initiating a task.
+The system executes the corresponding action based on the request type (oper_type), such as sending emails or triggering a task.

-Tips: If the processing status of a request is "E" (processing error), the system will retry processing later.
-If the processing status is "F" (processing failure), no further retry attempts will be made.
+Tips: If a request’s status is 'E' (processing error), the system will retry it later.
+If the status is 'F' (processing failure), no retries will be performed.

 sqlmessenger_intf |